Long Range Reconnaissance Patrol (Sri Lanka)

-The Long Range Reconnaissance Patrol (LRRP) (Sinhala: දිගු දුර විහිදුම් බලකාය Digu Dura Vihidum Balakaya) is a Covert Operation unit of Sri Lanka Army.
+The Long Range Reconnaissance Patrol (LRRP) (Sinhala: දිගු දුර විහිදුම් බලකාය Digu Dura Vihidum Balakaya) is a Covert Operation unit of the Sri Lanka Army.
 This unit is also known as the Deep Penetration Unit (DPU).
-Colonel Raj Vijayasiri of the Special Forces regiment is credited as the main figure who introduced the DPU concept first to Sri Lankan army.
+Colonel Raj Vijayasiri of the Special Forces regiment is credited as the main figure who first introduced the DPU concept to the Sri Lankan army.

-LRRP units carry out the most complex and dangerous military operations in Sri Lanka, During the Sri Lankan Civil War.
+LRRP units carry out the most complex and dangerous military operations in Sri Lanka.
+During the Sri Lankan Civil War.
 LRRP units have been successful in assassinating several high-level commanders of the LTTE in LTTE-held territory.

 The LRRP suffered a setback when a safehouse was raided by the police; they arrested several personnel along with weapons.
 Before the misunderstanding was later cleared out and the arrested released, the names of the personnel involved in the units were released to the public media, resulting in the assassination of several of them.
 The LRRP was later reformed and has resumed its activities following the resumption of hostilities after a ceasefire between the government and the LTTE was canceled.

 Organization

-The exact number of troops serving in LRRP is highly Classified and neither the Sri Lanka Army nor the Sri Lankan government has officially declared its existence.
+The exact number of troops serving in LRRP is highly classified and neither the Sri Lanka Army nor the Sri Lankan government has officially declared its existence.
 The LRRP units are operated by personnel from Special forces of Sri Lanka army.
 'Mahasohon brigade' is a nickname given for this Unit.
-(According to Sinhala folklore stories mahashona is a feared demon, Who is similar to a Werewolf in European folklore and attack humans by hiding in an isolated Place in evening and night time).
+(According to Sinhala folklore stories, Maha Sona is a feared demon, similar to a werewolf in European folklore, who attacks humans by hiding in isolated places in the night).

-During the war, LRRP teams were got the HUMINT support from disgruntled Ex-tiger Members in order to carried out operations against LTTE.
+During the war, LRRP teams got HUMINT support from disgruntled ex-LTTE members in order to carry out operations against LTTE.
 LRRP personnel have received specialized training in Sri Lanka and abroad.
-LRRP units also have received training from US Special Forces.
+LRRP units have also received training from US Special Forces.